ironfox-oss/IronFox/README.md

 Here `<version-name>` is the display name of the version (e.g. `v133.0.3`) and `<version-code>` is the numeric identifier of the version you want to build.
-We follow version code convention similar to that of Mull.
+We follow version code convention similar to Mull.
+See [version code convention](#version-code-convention).

 ### Build